mynew4/cmangos-docs-wiki/WorldDB_structure/creature_template_tbc.md

 #### InhabitType

-This Field Controls Where The Creature Can Move Into, Chase And Attack.
+This Field Controls Where The Creature Can Move Into, Chase And Attack.<br>
 The NPC Is Limited To ONLY Movement On This:

 | ID  | Type                                                     |